isomerpages/moe-tanjongkatongsec/_ccas/Uniformed Groups/NPCC.md

 #### Mission

-Established in 1971, the TK NPCC Unit aims to mould builders of a safe and secure home.
-We strive to develop our members to be active and community leaders, by working in partnership with the Singapore Police Force to fight crime and keep Singapore safe.
+<p style="text-align: justify;">Established in 1971, the TK NPCC Unit aims to mould builders of a safe and secure home.
+We strive to develop our members to be active and community leaders, by working in partnership with the Singapore Police Force to fight crime and keep Singapore safe.</p>

 #### Beliefs